-GUIDE TO MINIMALLY INVASIVE ANTERIOR CERVICAL MICROSCOPIC DISCECTOMY
+PATIENT GUIDE TO MINIMALLY INVASIVE ANTERIOR CERVICAL MICROSCOPIC

-Below is a guide to the procedure that I hope you will find helpful.
+in the hospital.
+Below is a guide to the procedure that I hope you

-operation.
-You should eat or drink nothing after midnight before
+should not eat or drink anything after midnight before surgery.

 THE PROCEDURE: Once you enter the Operating Room, you